Henry Martyn: Final voyage and death

 At this time, he was seized with fever, and after a temporary recovery, had to seek a change of climate.
-He set off for Constantinople, where he intended to return on furlough to England to regain his strength and recruit help for the missions in India.
+He set off for Constantinople, where he intended to return to England to regain his strength and recruit help for the missions in India.
 On 12 September 1812, he started with two Armenian servants and crossed the Aras River.
 Urged on from place to place by their Tatar guide, they rode from Tabriz to Erivan, from Erivan to Kars, and from Kars to Erzurum.
 They departed Erzurum and though the plague was raging at Tokat, he was forced to stop there, unable to continue.
 He wrote his final journal entry on 6 October.
 It read, in part:

 Oh! when shall time give place to eternity?
 When shall appear that new heaven and new earth wherein dwelleth righteousness?
 There, there shall in no wise enter in any thing that defileth: none of that wickedness which has made men worse than wild beasts, none of those corruptions which add still more to the miseries of mortality, shall be seen or heard of any more.